larissaho/INFO340_lab2_SASS/README.md

 # Above and beyond!

 Congratulations!
 At this point, you are done with the lab!
 You can keep learning about Sass and implement unique features into this exercise.
-But don't worry!
-Here are some suggestion of what you can dive into if you are interested in `sass`.
+Here are some suggestion if you are interested in learning more about `sass`.

 ## Syntactic Sugar